davidovski/pandoracord/README.md

 3. Run the jar, preferably in a designated folder.
 4. Navigate to config.json, in the same location as the jar
 5. Replace <enter your bots token> with the token that you got on step 1.
 6. Change any other fields if wanted to.
+For example, you can change the bot ID to one listed below
 7. Run the jar again.
 8. Add the bot to your server and try the help command